 In my dissertation I argue that it is not only permissible but sometimes epistemically and ethically required to defer to another’s moral testimony.
 Specifically, I focus on marginalized testifiers when they testify about the harms that they, themselves, have experienced as a member of a marginalized group.
-I contend that, under certain circumstances, people who are not members of the relevant identity group have a duty to defer to those who are, and act in accordance with their testimony.
+I contend that people who are not members of the relevant identity group have a prima facie duty to defer to those who are when the testifier is 1) a member of a marginalized group and 2) testifying about the identity-harms that they, themselves, have experienced.

 Projects In Progress